James Cooper-A life well lived with lung and kidney transplant

 And then in 1996, Jim spent seven holidays in the hospital.
 During one of these that was an awful episode, the doctor came in.
 And he said, “The hospital in St. Louis is doing lung reductions.
 And the director of the medical department has a lot to do with the lungs.
 You want to give that a try?”
 It sounded like an excellent chance to Jim, so he had his records sent to St. Louis.
 After a month or two, they wrote him a letter, and they said, “Mr. Cooper, the disease is so bad there’s nothing we can give you to make you better.
 However, you may be a good candidate for a lung transplant.”

 They gave him a number to call.
 He called them back and then took three or four days to evaluate if he was a good candidate.
 The doctors indeed found he was and put him on the list.
 They told him that the wait was close to two years.
 So they sent him home in the fall and in March, they called him back.
 He flew back, and they still considered him an excellent candidate.
 But this time, they told him that he needed to stay within two hours to be close when he got the call.
 He took this as great news because he meant he was further up on the list.
 So his family went home and loaded up the car.
-During this time, he had to go to the hospital every day for an hour at a set time.
-Same time every day.
-And he had a walk on the treadmill for 30 minutes.
+During this time, he had to go to the hospital at the same time each day for an hour and had a walk on the treadmill for 30 minutes.
 The team didn’t care how fast he walked, just that he could walk at all without collapsing.
 Jim was contacted by his insurance company and was assigned a representative.
 She called him every couple weeks and made sure he had everything he needed.

 From March till August the sixth, he waited, then he got the call.
 He didn’t have his pager on him like he was supposed to, so they had to call and have someone tell him.